yuekaizhang/dynamo/examples/tensorrt_llm/configs/deepseek_r1/multinode/README.md

 # https://huggingface.co/deepseek-ai/DeepSeek-R1
 export MODEL_PATH="nvidia/DeepSeek-R1-FP4"

+# The name the model will be served/queried under, matching what's
+# returned by the /v1/models endpoint.
+#
+# By default this is inferred from MODEL_PATH, but when using locally downloaded
+# model weights, it can be nice to have explicit control over the name.
+export SERVED_MODEL_NAME="nvidia/DeepSeek-R1-FP4"

 # NOTE: This path assumes you have mounted the config file into /mnt inside
 # the container.
 See the MOUNTS variable in srun_script.sh
 export ENGINE_CONFIG="/mnt/agg_DEP16_dsr1.yaml"